Do consultants need business insurance?

 If you have simple equipment that you use for both business and personal use, you may be alright, but it’s worth checking.

 Business Owner’s Policy

-Business owner’s policies are popular with consultants because they combine general liability insurance and property coverage at a lower price than each policy by itself.
+Business owner’s policies are popular because they combine general liability insurance and property coverage at a lower price than each policy by itself.

 The cost of each policy is affected by several different factors, including: